SunGuistar/MyWord/Log.md

 2020.09.22
+  Current Progress： big 2/2
+  Finish to create a new project by the article,then l will create the router
+  tips:
-  hard-source-webpack-plugin only valid in webpack4,and webpack5 is invalid.(Here is the reason:https://github.com/mzgoddard/hard-source-webpack-plugin/issues/546)
+  1. hard-source-webpack-plugin only valid in webpack4,and webpack5 is invalid.(Here is the reason:https://github.com/mzgoddard/hard-source-webpack-plugin/issues/546)
   In this issue, someone provide a solution for webpack5 that how to improve the speed when program execute the secondary compile.
-2021.09.18
+  2. I optimize production's environment about css,  js, etc 2021.09.18
   Current Progress： small 3/7, big 1/2
   add babel